-The campaign storybook is immense, as is the box with enough game here, like Gloomhaven, to last many players almost indefinitely if they wish to complete it all.
-There is a huge amount of writing, more than any other game and with hidden reveal areas to keep new spawn areas a surprise which is really nice, but i have to say is also very hard to read within the tiny red read screen provided.
-The artwork is excellent, but could be considered over sensualised at times for some.
+The campaign storybook is immense, as is the box with enough game here to last many players almost indefinitely if they wish to complete it all.
+There is a huge amount of writing, more than any other game, and there are hidden reveal areas to keep new spawns a surprise which is really nice, however reading through the tiny red read screen provided was difficult.
+The artwork is excellent, but comes with a caution that it could be considered over sensualised at times for some families.

 Why i chose not not keep it …

-For a lot of players, this may be a perfect one box adventure mission campaign game, and it stands up really well in terms of content and is excellent for production, but for my personal taste the anime theme is less appealing than the more generic fantasy.
-The story book is immense but there is so much background and character dialogue to read out between missions, which can leave players getting fidgety, and the storyline passages writing is aimed towards a younger audience, and while decent enough can be tiresome.
-In terms of mechanics i found the combat dice calculations made for very swingy results due to the high dice variations, which can easily cause one hit deaths on either hero or enemy sides.
-Overall though as a campaign game this offers a huge amount of content and is a really neat product, but for me it was competing with Sword & Sorcery which i ultimately preferred.
+For a lot of players, this may become their perfect one box adventure mission campaign game, and it stands up really well in terms of content and is excellent for production, and a story book that is immense and looks lovely with great artwork.
+However, there is so much background and unnecessary character dialogue to read out between missions, and the storyline writing itself is aimed towards a younger audience, which can all end up a bit tiresome.
+In terms of mechanics i found the combat dice calculations made for very swingy results due to the high dice variations, which can easily cause one hit deaths on either hero or enemy sides, and there is a lot of maths modifier calculations to make each roll.
+For my personal taste the anime theme is less appealing than more generic fantasy, and while this offers a huge amount of content as a neat product, it was competing with Sword & Sorcery which i ultimately much preferred.